 To understand the Sony A9 II, you need to understand that there's pro shooting and then there's pro shooting – and the latest Sony flagship full-frame mirrorless camera caters firmly to the latter category.

-It's not the highest resolution full frame camera you can get, but it's designed for speed, not resolution, and its performance as a high-speed pro sports camera that guarantees it a place on our list of the best full frame mirrorless cameras you can get.
+The Sony A9 II is not the highest resolution camera you can get, but it's designed for speed – not resolution.
+And its performance for high-speed sports shooting guarantees it a place on our list of the best professional cameras, as well as the best full-frame mirrorless cameras.

 All professional photography has its own challenges and requirements.
 Yet no matter how frenzied a wedding might be, it will never torture your camera's autofocus the way that photographing Olympic swimmers does – and while you might need a decent burst mode to photograph a dance troupe or catwalk model, decent just doesn't cut it when you're shooting champion kickboxers or divers.